ese5180/iot-venture-f25-helldivers/README.md

 1. Who will be using your product?

 - Horse owners, stable managers, trainers, and veterinarians who need live monitoring of their animals’ safety, health, and locomotion.
 - Users of livestock monitoring and animal wearable technologies — and those already interested in [pet wearables](https://www.grandviewresearch.com/industry-analysis/pet-wearable-market) — are part of the adjacent user base.
 - Equine-focused sports professionals (e.g., horse racing and equestrian teams) will be core users.

 2. Who will be purchasing your product?

 - Individual horse owners, equestrian clubs, ranches, and breeding farms.
 - Veterinary clinics and equine hospitals.
 - Professional stables and racecourse facilities.
 - Potential B2B customers, such as agricultural tech companies deploying large-scale [livestock monitoring](https://www.grandviewresearch.com/industry-analysis/livestock-monitoring-market) solutions.

 3. Where in the world (or space!) would you deploy your product?

 - Initial deployment: the United States and Europe, where horse ownership, equestrian culture, and racing industries are already established.
 - Expansion markets: Asia (China, Japan, South Korea, India), the Middle East (Saudi Arabia, UAE), and Australia — all regions with strong horse racing and breeding traditions.
 - According to [Market Intelo](https://marketintelo.com/report/equine-gps-trackers-market/amp), the equine GPS tracker market is projected to grow significantly worldwide, and [Yahoo Finance](https://finance.yahoo.com/news/equine-healthcare-market-research-forecast-142500533.html) reports strong growth in equine healthcare demand, supporting global adoption potential.

 4. How large is the market you’re targeting, in US dollars?

 According to [Livestock Monitoring Market](https://www.grandviewresearch.com/industry-analysis/livestock-monitoring-market), the global livestock monitoring market is projected at **USD 5.18 billion in 2024**.
 Because our product combines GPS, health/environmental sensing, and gait/balance analytics specifically for horses, we conservatively assume that the equine segment accounts for ~5% of that, giving an addressable market of **USD ~259 million**.

-Additionally, the global horse riding equipment market is estimated at **USD 1.60 billion in 2023** ([Horse Riding Equipment Market](https://www.grandviewresearch.com/industry-analysis/horse-riding-equipment-market-report)).
-Although that number largely covers tack, saddles, and protective gear, it demonstrates that there is already significant spending in the equestrian domain.
+Additionally, the global horse riding equipment market is estimated at **USD 1.60 billion in 2023** ([Horse Riding Equipment Market](https://www.grandviewresearch.com/industry-analysis/horse-riding-equipment-market-report)).Although that number largely covers tack, saddles, and protective gear, it demonstrates that there is already significant spending in the equestrian domain.

 5. How much of that market do you expect to capture, in US dollars?